 There is a curious thing I notice in the life of my two sons.
 They are not chasing girls like I was at their age.
 They aren’t gay either, so what gives?
-I look back on my youthful lust and see a disconnected lad looking for companionship that my independent upbringing never provided.
-All I ever really wanted was intimacy and acceptance, and the only path to that deeper sense of connection was through a boy-girl relationship.
+I look back on my youthful lust and see a disconnected lad looking for companionship that my independent upbringing never fully provided.
+All I ever really wanted was intimacy and acceptance, and I felt the only path to that deeper sense of connection was through a pair-bond relationship.
 That was true of my wife and most everyone I know, especially in Western cultures.
 Ironically, our culture’s love of independence and self-reliance actually leaves its people with just the opposite — deep down anyway.

 Much of what parents do in raising their children is in reaction to, and symptomatic of, their needs and fears.
-The ideal of free will and choice induces people to seize control, and push their agenda onto their kids.
+This visceral sense of insecurity impels parents to take control and push their agenda onto their kids.
 Teenagers then end up rebelling against this projection of parental expectations.
-This illusionary quest is a waste of time and energy.
-I waste much less of that now that I understand that my actions, or inactions, are simply reactions – symptoms of deeper causes.
-Being aware of this under-the-hood dynamic makes it far easier to be Tentative, as if fording a river in winter, Hesitant, as if in fear of his neighbors, as chapter 15 describes it.
+This feels like and awful waste of time and energy.
+I waste much less of that now because I understand that our actions, or inactions, are simply reactions – symptoms of deeper causes.
+A keen awareness of such under-the-hood dynamic of life makes it much easier to be Tentative, as if fording a river in winter, Hesitant, as if in fear of his neighbors, as chapter 15 describes it.

-(See: The Further One Goes for background on this ‘Times of Yore’ series of posts.)
+(See: The Further One Goes , [Biographical Notes p.xii ] for background on this Times of Yore series of posts.)

 Leave a Reply